lbnmahs/hoopshub/README.md

 # HoopsHub

 HoopsHub is a mobile application that provides real-time data about the NBA teams, players, and scores.
-The main objective of this project is to understand how to use BLoC state management library.
+The main objective of this project is to understand how to use the BLoC state management library.

 ## Getting Started